 The Rule of Three-Middle Grade

 I’m NOT a Book Girl!- Picture Book

-My first every published book will be released Feb.
+My first every published book was released Feb.
 15th!
-It is a beginning chapter book called Camp Not Allowed for 2nd and 3rd graders.
+It is a 48 page Chapter Book called Camp Not Allowed for 2nd and 3rd graders.
 It is a light-hearted, summer fun story about gender equality with a Native American theme.
+It is available on Amazon.
 Teachers and Media Specialists get 25% off the retail if they buy directly from the publisher at www.doodleandpeck.com.
-It can be pre-ordered on Amazon for $14.99 hard cover and $8.99 soft cover.

 “To be a writer, you must be a reader,” Judy Blume